 Kids are great mimics.
 And they watch and pick up on almost everything.
 So when they see you using a wrench, they’ll want to try it too, even at a super early age.

-Our favorite junior tool sets to help teach kids DIY:
+Favorite junior tool sets to help teach kids DIY

 - Deluxe Workshop Playset with Workbench